cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 first platform experiences; and people from those teams help champion and evangelize the platform to later adopters.

-Perhaps most important is to recognize that the success of a platform is directly dependent on the success of its users and products; and as such it's vital that platform teams partner with app teams and other users to prioritize, plan, implement and iterate on the platform's capabilities and user experiences.
+Perhaps most important is to treat the platform as a customer-facing product and recognize that its success is directly dependent on the success of its users and products; and as such it's vital that platform teams partner with app teams and other users to prioritize, plan, implement and iterate on the platform's capabilities and user experiences.